Information flow reveals prediction limits in online social activity

-Information theory has a long history of estimating the information content of text~\cite{shannon1951prediction,brown1992estimate,schurmann1996entropy,kontoyiannis_nonparametric_1998}.
-Crucially, information is available not just in the words of the text but in their order of appearance.
-We applied a nonparametric entropy estimator that incorporates the full sequence structure of the text~\cite{kontoyiannis_nonparametric_1998}.
-This estimator has been proved to converge asymptotically to the true entropy rate for stationary processes and has been applied to human mobility data~\cite{song2010limits}.
-See \SM{} for details.
+Information theory has a long history of estimating the mathematical information content of text\cite{shannon1951prediction,brown1992estimate,schurmann1996entropy,kontoyiannis_nonparametric_1998}.
+Crucially, information is present not just in the words of the text but also in their order of appearance.
+Thus, we applied a nonparametric entropy estimator that incorporates the full sequence structure of the text\cite{kontoyiannis_nonparametric_1998}.
+This estimator has been proved to converge asymptotically to the true entropy rate for stationary processes and has been applied to human mobility data\cite{song2010limits}.
+See `Measuring the flow of predictive information' and `Estimator convergence on our data' in the Methods section for further details on the entropy estimators and their convergence rates on these data.

-The text streams of the egos were relatively well clustered around $h\approx 6.6$ bits, with most falling between 5.5--8 bits (Fig.~\ref{fig:introFig}B).
-Equivalently, this corresponds to a perplexity range of ${\approx}45$--$256$ words, far smaller than the typical user's ${\approx}5000$-word vocabulary, and a mean predictability of ${\approx}53\%$, quite high for predicting a given word out of ${\approx}5000$ possible words on average.
-We found this typical value of information comparable to other sources of written text, but social media texts were more broadly distributed---individuals were more likely to be either highly predictable or highly unpredictable compared with formally written text (see \SM{}).
+We focus on four aspects of information flow over social networks, exploring both content and timing of messages: (i) the extent to which information is encoded through language into an individual's social ties, (ii) the importance of recency to information flow between individuals, (iii) the role of tie strength between individuals in the flow of information, and (iv) the relationship between structural network properties such as homophily and information.
+We first examined the information content of the egos themselves.
+Their text streams were relatively well clustered around $h\approx 6.6$ bits, with most falling between 5.5--8 bits (Fig.~\ref{fig:introFig}b).
+Equivalently, this corresponds to a perplexity range of ${\approx}45$--$256$ words, far smaller than the typical user's ${\approx}5000$-word vocabulary, and a mean predictability of ${\approx}53\%$, quite high for predicting a given word out of ${\approx}5000$ possible words on average (for example, choosing words uniformly at random corresponds to a predictability of $0.02\%$).
+We found this typical value of information comparable to other sources of written text, but social media texts were more broadly distributed around the mean---individuals were more likely to be either highly predictable or highly unpredictable compared with formally written text (see Supplementary Note 1.4).